mleipzig/mleipzig.github.io/README.md

     * After adding projects to _data, make a new `.md` file under _projects with the name of the file the same as the title of your project with lowercase and separated with dashes.
     > [!IMPORTANT]
     > Naming is case sensitive!
 (The project page will reverse search the projects database given the file name)
+    * Make sure to include:
+        ```
+        ---
+        title: This affects the page title and SEO related things.
+        ---
+        ```

+        at the beginning of the file.
+Unfortunately, this step cannot be automated but will help with SEO.
+Does not affect content or project data.
 3. `_posts/`
     * To add posts, follow the naming convention.
     * You may add as many categories and tags as you wish.